 - It also helps in weight loss by focusing the loss on fat and preserving lean muscle.

 - It increases levels of glutathione, the body's main water-based antioxidant.

-- Whey protein can help slow the progress of certain kinds of cancer and slow unwanted weight loss as a result of cancer treatment.
+- Whey protein can help slow the progress of certain kinds of cancer and slow unwanted weight loss due to cancer treatment.